-- In 370 metres at the lower right hand corner of the field, go through a very wide gate – a fieldgate on the right hand side attached to a side pedestrian gate – and you can see down to Valewood Farmhouse below.
+- In 370 metres at the lower right hand corner of the field, go through a pair of wooden gates and you can see down to Valewood Farmhouse below.

-- The Sussex Border Path continues straight on round the far edge of the field and down, but the suggested route (a short cut) is to take the bridleway car wide track off to the left, steeply downhill, its direction 280°.
+- The Sussex Border Path continues straight on down the right-hand edge of the field ahead, but the suggested route (a short cut) is to take the bridleway car wide track off to the left, steeply downhill, its direction 280°.

-- At the T-junction at the bottom of the field, go left, again signposted SBP/ST, through another wide farmgate with side gate attached, and down 70 metres, keeping right, to turn right along an (initially) car-wide tarmac track, your direction north, to carry on past Valewood Farmhouse on your right hand side in 120 metres.
-In 160 metres go through Valewood Farmhouse's white entrance gate to cross a stream and turn right up a car-wide shingle track, passing Stedlands Farm on your left.
+- At the T-junction at the bottom of the field, go left, again signposted SBP/ST, through another pair of wooden gates, and down 70 metres, keeping right, to turn right along an (initially) car-wide tarmac track, your direction north, to carry on past Valewood Farmhouse on your right hand side in 120 metres.
+In 160 metres go through Valewood Farmhouse's entrance gate to cross a stream and turn right up a car-wide shingle track, passing Stedlands Farm on your left.

-- In 70 metres go past the entrance drive on your right that leads to a large new brick house with diamond-paned windows.
-At a fork in the track marked with a footpath sign, take the bridleway uphill to the left, your direction 20°.
+- In 70 metres go past the entrance drive on your right that leads to The Stables, a large new brick house with diamond-paned windows.
+In 10 metres, at a fork in the track marked with a footpath sign, take the bridleway uphill to the left, your direction 20°.
 Then go fairly steeply uphill, ignoring turn-offs, in a cutting through a woodland strip.
 In 500 metres, you come to a tarmac road at the top with a house called Littlecote on your left hand side, and on your right Oakhurst which is being rebuilt (June 2019).
-Turn left and, in 20 metres, turn right along a tarmac path marked 'Neighbourhood Watch Area’, with an anti motorbike metal barrier at its start, the direction 20°, and soon with playing fields on your left hand side.
+Turn left and, in 20 metres turn right along a tarmac path marked 'Neighbourhood Watch Area’, with an anti-motorbike metal barrier at its start, the direction 20°, and soon with playing fields on your left hand side.

-- In 350 metres, cross another tarmac road but keep straight on, down a path with steps between high hedges, to the main road, the B2131 Turn left and head straight on to Haslemere Town Hall in 200 metres, and then turn right into the High Street.
+- In 350 metres, cross a minor tarmac road and keep straight on, down a path with steps between high hedges, to the main road, the B2131 .
+Here turn left and head straight on to Haslemere Town Hall in 200 metres, and then turn right into the High Street.
 In 40 metres, you pass the White Horse Hotel on your right hand side.
 100 metres beyond this, you come on your left hand side to the suggested tea place, Darnleys tearoom.
 An alternaive tea stop Hemmingways is opposite.